Tech Shares Drive U.S. Stock Indexes Higher

 ADVERTISEMENT

+The tech-heavy index first crossed 7000 during intraday trading on Dec.
+18.

 Shares of technology companies jumped Tuesday, reversing course after sliding in the last trading session of 2017.
-Alphabet shares jumped 1.8% while Activision Blizzard added 1.3%.
+Alphabet shares rose 2%, while Activision Blizzard added 1.4%.

+Nordstrom jumped 3.% after J.P.
+Morgan analysts upgraded their rating for the stock to "neutral" from "underweight," while Netflix climbed 4.8% after Macquarie bumped up its rating for the stock to "outperform" from "neutral."
+The S&P 500 consumer-discretionary sector rose 1.5%, on course to end the day as the best-performing group in the S&P 500.

 Shares of utilities companies, which many investors consider bondlike because of their hefty dividends, fell 1% in the S&P 500, among the biggest decliners of the broad index's 11 sectors.